 That said, it’s easy to get distracted by work issues for instant messaging conversations – but we’re all human, and sometimes, that means sending occasional fun GIF images to your co-workers.
 However, it still helps to reduce email chaos by sending an informal note that does not require communication via email

-9) Abbrv8 – Overview.
+9) Abbrv8 – Overview

-Although we are not ranking these tips, it may be at the top of the list.
+Although we are not ranking these tips, they may be at the top of the list.
 Remember, no matter how your workplace is left behind, this is still a professional setting.
 You don’t want to get into the habit of signing emails with things like “Thex,” “Lol,” or “CU @ Risk L8R” just to send the email to the client in the same native language.
 Here’s a helpful resource to make sure the summaries never happen: Translator Transparent

 10) !!!!!!!!!

 Oh yeah, another one that makes me cool every time: The details.
 Since I’m a visual person, I see excessive use of exclamation points – or the dreaded “Caps Lock Email” – like a scream.
 Other people may too.
 When used in excess doses, the stimulation point can give false expectations and look pointless.
-There is a decent amount of time for details, but before you even think about holding your finger on the “Shift” “1” keys, think about what your email got.
+There is a decent amount of time for details, but before you even think about holding your finger on the “Shift” and “1” keys, think about what your email got.

 11) 🙂 or 🙁

-It might just be me but does anyone else get a little cocky when you see a smiley / sad face in an email?
+It might just be me but does anyone else get a little cocky when you see a smiley/sad face in an email?
 In the professional format, as summarized, it does offset the feeling of being left behind a bit.
 Keep it professional and skip the emoticons.

 12) Send a one-word “OK” or “thank you” response.